 The truth is..
 I often feel alone.
 I thought that I had moved passed this part.
 I used to dread laying down in an empty bed.
-That nightly consuming loneliness went away for awhile, but the last week or so I have been feeling that void again.
-I miss falling asleep feeling the warmth of someone I love on my back.
+That nightly consuming loneliness went away for a while, but in the last week or so I have been feeling that void again.
+I miss falling asleep and feeling the warmth of someone I love on my back.
 There’s so much security in that little detail of life and it’s so often taken for granted.

-The truth is I don’t ask for help because secretly I fear being perceived as needy, annoying or burdensome.
+The truth is I don’t ask for help because secretly I fear being perceived as needy, annoying, or burdensome.
 Unfortunately, when I was 18, depressed and suicidal I did not have a good community around me.
-I hid what I was going through from my family and the friends I did attempt to reach out to ended up avoiding me.
+I hid what I was going through from my family.
+The friends I did attempt to reach out to ended up avoiding me.
 They’d see me log in to Instant Messenger and immediately would log off.
 So my reaction to that was to stop asking people for help.

 I know I need to unlearn that belief.
 But it’s not been a big issue because Jon had learned to recognize what I needed.
-He knew that if I said my pain was at a 6 it was probably a 10 and if I said I needed something it meant I *really* needed it and had probably had needed it for awhile.
+He knew that if I said my pain was at a 6 it was probably a 10 and if I said I needed something it meant I *really* needed it and had probably needed it for a while.

-I guess I am writing this is a heads up to those of you who know me.
+I guess I am writing this as a heads-up to those of you who know me.
 I’m likely going to need more help than I ask for.
 So I’m asking now before I actually need anything.
 The months following giving birth will probably be the hardest since the months immediately following Jon’s death.

 The newborn season is very hard, even with a husband.
-So I am mostly likely going to be hyper aware of his absence every minute of each day until I get through those first two or three months.
+So I am most likely going to be hyper-aware of his absence every minute of each day until I get through those first two or three months.
 When the time comes, I might not know what I need if you ask me, but if you aren’t sure what to do, all of the things I wrote about here will apply once again.